 Background:

+Assessing program performance and client outcomes in social service programs is key for continuous quality improvement and for establishing best practices.
+For APS programs, research has shown clients to be overall satisfied with their APS experience, but additional work may be needed to determine whether services meet clients’ specific needs (Booker et al., 2018), whether safety planning is targeted to different forms of mistreatment (Burnes et al, 2014), and at what point cases may be safe to close (Susman et al., 2015).
+In addition, programs may need to determine and implement policies for retaining APS records from substantiated cases to ensure the availability of longitudinal data (Susman et al., 2015).

 The APS Survey reveals that 43 states have developed benchmarks and metrics for program evaluation.
 Generally, however, annual evaluations are not a standard tool in each state’s program.
 Only 17 states reported publishing an annual APS report, with the details of each report varying greatly.
 The NAPSA Minimum Standards suggest that “APS program data is collected, analyzed, and reported” and that “[d]ata is utilized for program improvements such as budgeting, resource management, program planning, legislative initiatives and community awareness, and to improve knowledge about clients, perpetrators and the services and interventions provided to them.”

 The federal Child Welfare System requires the Department of Health and Human Services to establish outcome measures to monitor and improve state performance (Adoption and Safe Families Act, 1997).
 In addition, the Child Welfare System requires states to implement Child Welfare Improvement Policies (Child and Family Services Improvement and Innovation Act, 2011).